loselen-lu/mini-projects/003-iris-flower-classifier-gui/README.md

 # 003 - Iris Species Predictor Web App

-![Iris Predictor Web App](readme-assets/iris-predictor.png) *(Image: A screenshot of the web application's user interface showing the input fields and a prediction result.)*
+![Iris Predictor Web App](readme-assets/iris-predictor.png)

 This project is a simple machine learning web application that predicts the species of an Iris flower based on its sepal and petal measurements.